GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 ### Configure NameID in oxTrust

-Here is how to configure NameID in oxTrust:
+Follow these instructions to configure NameID in oxTrust:

  - Go to SAML -> 'Configure Custom NameID'
 ![name_id](../img/saml/name_id.png)